StarryBadger/ml-toolkit/assignments/5/README.md

 ### Observations on Predictions:
 - In earlier epochs, some predictions are significantly different from the actual targets (e.g., in epoch 1: "poiassism" vs. "potassium").
 - By epoch 10, most predictions are either identical to or very close to the actual ground truth (e.g., in epoch 10: "potassium" vs. "potassium").

+I calculated the Average Number of Correct Characters (ANCC) as the total correct characters divided by the total characters across all words, averaged over the dataset.
+This approach provides a more consistent measure of character-level performance, avoiding bias from varying word lengths.